kazeburo/AnyEvent-DNS-Cache-Simple/README.md

 AnyEvent::DNS::Cache::Simple provides simple cache capability for AnyEvent::DNS

 CPAN already has AnyEvent::CacheDNS module.
 It also provides simple cache.
-AnyEvent::DNS::Cache::Simple support ttl, negative\_ttl, dns-rr and can use with any cache module.
+AnyEvent::DNS::Cache::Simple support ttl, negative\_ttl and can use with any cache module.
 And AnyEvent::DNS::Cache::Simple does not use AnyEvent->timer for purging cache.

 # METHOD